KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TouchButton by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-TouchButton)

-1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
+1. Recommendation: Replace eslintrc by new flat config.
-2. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
+2. Information: There are updates for 1 dependencie(s):
-3. Recommendation: Replace eslintrc by new flat config.
+   - jsonpath-plus  5.0.1  →  8.1.0

 ### [MMM-Toulouse-Transports by LoneWanderer-GH](https://github.com/LoneWanderer-GH/MMM-Toulouse-Transports)